chen3feng/blade-build/doc/en/command_line.md

 Target pattern supported formats:

 - `path:name` represents a target in the path
-- `path:*` indicates all targets in the path
+- `path:*` represents all targets in the path
 - `path` same as above
 - `path/...` represents all targets in the path, and recursively includes all subdirectories
-- `:name` indicates a target in the current directory
+- `:name` represents a target in the current directory

 If path starts with `//`, it means it is a full path starts from the root of the [workspace](workspace.md).
+Those whose name part is not a wildcard are called "direct targets".

 If no target is specified, it defaults to all targets in the current directory (excluding subdirectories).
 If there is no BUILD file in the current directory, it will fail.
 When you specify ... as the end target, if its path exists, it will not fail even if the expansion is empty.